Water: the liquid of life

 All water contains deuterium to varying degrees.
 Sugars like glucose also contain deuterium and can be even more damaging, acting as a Trojan horse for deuterium to make its way into the mitochondria.
 Most people think the Krebs cycle is used to make extra ATP, few realize it actually serves a far more interesting purpose, it filters deuterium out of glucose and produces deuterium-depleted water.
 It does this by taking a glucose byproduct (pyruvate), and switching out all its hydrogen atoms by swapping them with those in other molecules.
 It does this to filter out deuterium.
 In the process it also collects protons for use in oxidative phosphorylation, produces ATP, and funnels electrons into the electron transport chain.
 The protons it gathers are later converted back into water by cytochrome C oxidase, and the cycle continues.

 Defects in the Krebs cycle are linked strongly to cancer.
 This may actually be a result of impaired deuterium filtering crashing mitochondrial function.
 Defects in the water recycling enzymes in the cycle (like fumarate hydratase) are associated with faster cancer metastasis and higher mortality.
 There have been a number of promising studies so far showing that deuterium-depleted water may help reverse tumor growth, though robust human research is still pending.
-Interestingly grains, carbs, processed foods, and GMO's are high in deuterium while animal products and fats are fairly low.
-Many of the benefits of diets like paleo, keto, or low-carb, may actually be a result of reduced deuterium intake.
+Interestingly grains, carbs, and processed foods are high in deuterium while fats are fairly low.
+Many of the benefits of diets like keto, or low-carb, may actually be a result of reduced deuterium intake.

 I hope this has given you a taste for the incredible role that water plays in the human body.
 Without water, life itself would not exist.
 One question I get a lot is, how much water should someone drink each day?
 The answer depends on the individual, so I recommend using a calculator like this one.
 I also recommend adding minerals to your water, as studies show this can enhance its absorption.
 You can use a pre-made electrolyte blend, or make your own at home using magnesium, potassium and sea salt.
 Personally, I like to add inositol or a bit of lemon juice to taste.
 Dehydration is rampant in our modern environment, especially with frequent consumption of diuretics like alcohol or water, and high levels of EMF which destroys water balance in cells.
 This is an excellent book documenting the remission of numerous health conditions using no medication other than a surplus of water.
 After reading this article, I'm sure you know this is possible.
 Now, go see for yourself.